ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-11-24-augmented-reality-technology-brings-amazing-opportunities.md

 3. Projection based AR;
 4. Superimposition based AR.

-Let’s take a closer look at each of these types.
+Let's take a closer look at each of these types.

 **Marker based AR** assumes that camera is used to recognize this or that pattern.
 Reading a QR code is the most widely spread example.

-**GPS based AR** deals with data about a person’s position.
+**GPS based AR** deals with data about a person's position.
 With this technology, one can easily get interactive directions on how to get to the certain location, or see where the nearest stores and services are located.

 With **projection based AR** the artificial light is sent onto the real objects.
 This light can be then touched by a user.